-(Reuters) - The man suspected of killing 12 people in a Southern California bar was a decorated Marine Corps machine gunner who served in Afghanistan and later exhibited signs of instability that came to the attention of police, authorities said on Thursday.
+(Reuters) - The man suspected of killing 12 people in a bar in a Los Angeles suburb was a decorated Marine Corp machine gunner deployed in Afghanistan who had several prior brushes with law enforcement, police and Marine officials said on Thursday.

-Suspect Ian David Long, who was found dead of an apparently self-inflicted gunshot wound, was 28 years old and lived with his mother in Newbury Park.
-A prosperous suburb of Californian bungalows and tidy front lawns, Newbury Park is about 4 miles (6.4 km) from the Borderline Bar & Grill where the shooting took place on Wednesday night.
+Ian David Long, who also died in the attack late Thursday, was 28 years old and lived in Newbury Park, a prosperous suburb of Californian bungalows and tidy front lawns, about 4 miles (6.4 km) from the Borderline Bar & Grill where the shooting took place.

-Long joined the Marine Corps in 2008 and rose to the rank of corporal before leaving active service in 2013, Joseph Butterfield, a Marine Corps spokesman, said in an email.
+Long joined the Marines in 2008 and rose to the rank of corporal before leaving active service in 2013, Joseph Butterfield, a Marine spokesman, wrote in an email.

-He served in the war in Afghanistan for seven months beginning in late 2010, mainly as a machine gun operator, and was awarded multiple ribbons, commendations and medals, the Marine Corps said.
+He served in the war in Afghanistan for seven months beginning in late 2010, the Marine Corp said, and was awarded multiple ribbons, commendations and medals.

-At a news conference on Thursday, Ventura County Sheriff Geoff Dean said police had responded to a minor disturbance call at Long's house in April.
+At a news conference on Thursday, Sheriff Geoff Dean said police had responded to a minor disturbance call at Long's house in April.